nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/objects_deploy/objects_deploy.md

 8. In Public network settings choose **Primary Network**

-9. Provide four available consecutive IP addresses in a range, for Object Store Storage Network static IPs (1 IP required)
+9. Provide one available consecutive IP addresses in a range, for Object Store Storage Network static IPs (1 IP required)

     Select one available IP in your network (just ping a few IPs in